 Most of the work I've done so for is related to logic.
 This also applies to the software I've written or contributed to.

-Recently I've been working more on networking.
+Recently I've been working more on networking and systems.

 I enjoy teaching, especially in the the small-group tutorial style done in Cambridge (called "supervisions").
 I've supervised the following courses: